Purple Heart: History

-7 August of every year is recognized as "National Purple Heart Day."
+7 August of every year is recognized as "National Purple Heart Day".

-On June 14, 2017, the 242nd birthday of the Army, Byron Derringer's efforts over a number of years to have his great grandfather, 95th Aero Squadron Commander and Army Captain James Ely Miller, recognized for the Distinguished Flying Cross (DFC) were successful.
-Miller, the first American aviator killed in action during World War I, received the DFC posthumously and is now the first and only recipient to have received it for its intended purpose.
-This achievement resulted in a change to the history of both the DFC and the Purple Heart.
-Captain James Ely Miller, by his sacrifice, became the first U.S. airman eligible for the Purple Heart to die in air-to-air combat against an enemy, while serving in an armed force of the United States.

 Criteria

 The Purple Heart is awarded in the name of the President of the United States to any member of the Armed Forces of the United States who, while serving under competent authority in any capacity with one of the U.S. Armed Services after 5 April 1917, has been wounded or killed.
-Specific examples of services which warrant the Purple Heart include:any action against an enemy of the United States;
+Specific examples of services which warrant the Purple Heart include: